25 Things You Should Know Before Buying Rental Property

 This is quite a broad topic, and we’ve discussed some aspects already, but understanding the fundamentals of property investment is vital.

 Unfortunately, finding out how to buy a rental property isn’t as simple as handing over a cheque.
-There are many steps in place and rules and regulations you need to keep in mind if you decide to buy a rental property.
+There are many steps in place and rules and regulations you must keep in mind if you decide to buy a rental property.

-Firstly, let’s take a look at a step-by-step guide for buying a rental property and renting it to a tenant in the most basic terms.
+First, let’s look at a step-by-step guide for buying a rental property and renting it to a tenant in the most basic terms.

 • Step 1 – Identify a Property